Capabilities

 SIM Swapping

 A category of social-engineering and insider-corruption attack against mobile carrier account-management infrastructure to transfer a victim's phone number from the victim's SIM card to a SIM card controlled by the attacker.
-Once the transfer completes, the attacker substantively receives the victim's incoming SMS messages, voice calls, and SMS-delivered second-factor authentication codes — substantively producing the operational compromise of any account the victim has secured with SMS-based two-factor authentication.
+Once the transfer completes, the attacker receives the victim's incoming SMS messages, voice calls, and SMS-delivered second-factor authentication codes — producing the operational compromise of any account the victim has secured with SMS-based two-factor authentication.
 Distinct from SS7 exploitation, which intercepts traffic without requiring any account-control compromise.

 SS7 Exploitation